adjust/ios_sdk/doc/english/web_views.md

 });
 ```

 The callback methods will be called after the SDK tries to send a package to the server.
-Within the callback methods you
-have access to a response data object specifically for that callback.
-Here is a quick summary of the session response data
+Within the callback methods you have access to a response data object specifically for that callback.
+Here is a quick summary of the session response data properties:
-properties:

 - `var message` the message from the server or the error logged by the SDK.
 - `var timeStamp` timestamp from the server.
-- `var adid` a unique device identifier provided by adjust.
+- `var adid` a unique device identifier provided by Adjust.
 - `var jsonResponse` the JSON object with the response from the server.

 Both event response data objects contain: